Global Convergence of Adjoint-Optimized Neural PDEs: Introduction

 \subsection{Contributions}

-Motivated by the popularity and effectiveness of the adjoint gradient descent optimization method~\eqref{eq:GD} for training NN-PDE models as demonstrated in the literature, our paper develops a rigorous global convergence analysis of this machine learning algorithm for a general class of nonlinear parabolic NN-PDEs of the form~\eqref{eq:parabolicPDE*_plain}.
-To calibrate the NN-PDE to available data, the method trains the NN parameters~$\theta$ embedded within the PDE by running gradient descent on the $L_2$-loss~$\JN{\theta}$ with the gradient being evaluated in a computationally efficient manner by solving an associated adjoint PDE.
+Motivated by the popularity and effectiveness of the adjoint gradient descent optimization method~\eqref{eq:GD} for training NN-PDE models and thereby solving the inverse problem of learning the neural network modeled terms from observed data as demonstrated in the literature, our paper develops a rigorous global convergence analysis of this machine learning algorithm for a general class of nonlinear parabolic NN-PDEs of the form~\eqref{eq:parabolicPDEN_plain}.
+To calibrate the NN-PDE to available data, the method trains the NN parameters~$\theta$ embedded within the PDE by running gradient descent on the least squares loss ($L_2$-loss) $\JN{\theta}$ with the gradient being evaluated in a computationally efficient manner by solving an associated adjoint PDE.
 This is a highly non-convex optimization problem and therefore, for a finite number of hidden units $N$, the trained NN-PDE may only converge to a local minimizer of the objective function.
 We study the algorithm's asymptotic convergence behavior in the limit where both the number of hidden units~$N$ of the NN $g_\theta^N$ in \eqref{eq:gN} and the training time~$\tau$ in continuous-time gradient descent~\eqref{eq:GD} tend to infinity.
 First-of-its-kind convergence results to a global minimizer are proven in the nonlinear setting, which go significantly beyond previous analyses that considered much more restrictive classes of linear PDEs, a very restrictive class of objective functions, and a substantially weaker notion of convergence.